Welcome to the dark side of the well-favored paradise-sport.

 There are a ton of talented people out there, who naturally feel the urge to test their boundaries and raise the stakes.
 It’s great to succeed at something, and I think that surfing requires far more knowledge to master the sport than any other high-risk activities.

 Even the best of us fail, and all the top names in surfing have had bad close-calls during their careers.
 So, I’ve made this post to so you could be as safe as possible when surfing!

 Let us introduce to the most common surfing injuries and accidents.

 What are the most common surfing injuries?

-Don’t go in if you are extremely stressed or when you just don’t feel like it.
+Don’t go in if you are incredibly stressed or when you don’t feel like it.
 Yeah, surfing is most probably THE BEST stress relieving-sport out there, but there’s a fine line when being too stressed for the session.
 I already know that many surfers won’t listen to that advice, but consider the fact that gut feeling is there for a reason!

 Surfers can get tangled up by each other’s leashes when they bail their boards.

 How to save a drowning person?
-Most of the time, the person who is drowning will do anything to stay on the surface, and often inexperienced people can drown with the one who went in to save (people in panic lose use their instincts, and often have very strong strength).
+Most of the time, the person who is drowning will do anything to stay on the surface, and often inexperienced people can drown with the one who went in to save (people in panic lose use their instincts, and often have extreme strength).
 What you should do, is to throw the drowning person something that he or she can hold onto, like a surfboard, a life vest or anything that floats.
 If you have to go in personally, dive in behind the person who’s drowning, and use MORE than you have to get the drowning person back to the shore.
-Sometimes, slapping the panicking person will “wake them up” and they stop panicking.
+Sometimes, slapping the panicking person will “wake them up,” and they stop panicking.